se7enxweb/xrowmultibinary/trunk/extension/xrowmultibinary/README.txt

 */

 Developed by
-Björn Dieding/Kristina Ebel ( bjoern@xrow.de/kristina@xrow.de )
+BjÃ¶rn Dieding/Kristina Ebel ( bjoern@xrow.de/kristina@xrow.de )

-This extenstion allows you to add your openx banner.
+This extenstion allows multi files upload via drag and drop or select and confirm.
+You can define max file size and max number of files for the upload in the class which includes this datatype.